5 Menopause Sleep Solutions

 Estrogen was like the sleep fairy sprinkling her dust; now she’s on vacation without giving notice.

 Estrogen plays a role in regulating melatonin and serotonin.
 Melatonin is the hormone that tells your brain it’s time to sleep.
 With less estrogen on board, melatonin production dips, leaving you wide awake when you should be dreaming about your next beach vacation (or even just a clean kitchen).
 Serotonin is our feel good/happy hormone.
 When those levels drop, you find yourself feeling more anxious or irritable, making it even harder to wind down at night.
 It’s like your brain is stuck in overdrive, replaying every awkward conversation you’ve ever had.
+And the cycle just continues.

-Also (oh yes, there is more!) as estrogen declines, your body becomes more sensitive to stress, causing cortisol—the “fight-or-flight” hormone—to spike.
+Also, (oh yes, there is more!) as estrogen declines, your body becomes more sensitive to stress, causing cortisol—the “fight-or-flight” hormone—to spike.
 Imagine your brain yelling, “We’re under attack!” at 3 AM, when all you’re under is a pile of blankets.

 Lower estrogen levels mess with your body’s ability to regulate temperature.
 Cue hot flashes and night sweats, which often wake you up after you’ve just drifted off to sleep.